 - Be an in-state resident or AB 540 eligible

 - Complete a GPA verification form (for Cal Grants A&B) by the March 2nd or September 2nd deadlines.

-- Complete the FAFSA.
+- Complete the FAFSA or CADA.

-Full-Time Student Success Grant
+Student Success Completion Grant

-This award is for Full-Time (12 units) Cal Grant B or C recipients.
+This award is for Full-Time Cal Grant B or C recipients.